microcosem/microcosem.github.io/_posts/2019-12-19-a-quick-and-easy-guide-to-using-caddy-as-a-load-balancer-on-google-cloud-platform.md

 ## GCP

-If you've never pushed a Docker image to GCR (that's Google Container Repository), it's extremely easy to do so.
+If you've never pushed a Docker image to GCR (that's Google Container Registry), it's extremely easy to do so.
 You will have to first make sure you're logged in via `gcloud`; you can read more about that [here](https://cloud.google.com/sdk/gcloud/reference/auth/login).

 Once that's done, you'll want to grab the location of your image either from the Google Cloud Web console or from `gcloud` on the command line using `gcloud container images list`.
 If you don't yet have a repository, you'll want to choose one from the [list of available locations](https://cloud.google.com/container-registry/docs/overview), as well as the ID of your project, which are also visible by going to the Google Web console at the top of the page.
 Alternatively, you can always choose to host your images elsewhere; an AWS or other type of repository will work just as well, so long as you can get a public reference to its location.